 From Seattle by Car

 While you don’t need a car if you plan on staying in the heart of Victoria (the city is walkable) if you choose to venture to the greater parts of Victoria bringing a car might be the best choice.
-While you can always rent upon arrival, or take a bus to desired destinations if you desire fewer time constrictions and more privacy I would recommend driving.
-If you choose to drive to Victoria, expect the ride to take approximately 4.5 hours.
+While you can always rent upon arrival, if you choose to drive to Victoria, expect the drive to take approximately 4.5 hours.

 From Seattle by Air